How AI Can Power Precision Neurotherapeutics, Stroke Recovery, and Expand Access to Care

 Adaptive Feedback and Progress Tracking

-AI systems offer capabilities for continuous monitoring and adaptive response, helping to drive meaningful advances in stroke recovery:
+AI systems offer capabilities for continuous monitoring and adaptive responses, helping to drive meaningful advances in stroke recovery:

-- Real-time feedback during therapy sessions helps patients make adjustments that optimize performance
+- Real-time feedback during therapeutic sessions helps patients make adjustments that optimize performance

 - AI can analyze patient performance and dynamically adjust task difficulty or stimulation parameters to match individual needs